Boston Bruins goalie Tuukka Rask opts out hours before NHL playoff game

 "I want to thank the Bruins and my teammates for their support and wish them success," he added.

-Rask competed in the Bruins first two games of his team's first-round series against the Carolina Hurricanes -- currently tied 1-1 -- prior to opting out.
+Rask competed in Boston's first two games of his team's first-round series against the Carolina Hurricanes prior to opting out.

-The Bruins are playing the Hurricanes in Game 3 on Saturday in Toronto, one of two Canadian hub cities hosting NHL games.
+The Bruins defeated the Hurricanes 3-1 in Game 3 on Saturday afternoon in Toronto, one of two Canadian hub cities hosting NHL games.
+Boston leads the series 2-1.

 The NHL resumed its season earlier this month after pausing on March 12 because of the coronavirus pandemic.